Martin Hare '23 achieved the rank and rarity of becoming part of the one percent of all Eagle Scouts who are Black.

-The Office of Equity and Inclusion supports and fosters a school community that reflects the increasing diversity in our nation and the world, comprised of dynamic individuals with rich culture, religion, race, sexual orientation, socioeconomic status, countries of origin, language, and other cultural identifiers that add to the strength of our community.
+The Office of Equity, Inclusion, & Belonging (EIB) supports and fosters a school community that reflects the increasing diversity in our nation and the world, comprised of dynamic individuals with rich culture, religion, race, sexual orientation, socioeconomic status, countries of origin, language, and other cultural identifiers that add to the strength of our community.
 We are committed to actively cultivating an inclusive environment that champions difference while highlighting our similarities through dialogue and curriculum.
 It is through this exchange of world views and experiences that our community gains a better understanding of the values, beliefs, attitudes, and behaviors of each of our members that contribute to and enrich our collective identity.

 Our Commitment to an Inclusive Community (2020)

 Providence Day School is committed to actively cultivating an inclusive community that reflects and embraces the diversity of the human experience.
 We are intentional in cultivating multiculturally aware, global citizens who acknowledge their social responsibility, and who are empowered to take action to foster equitable communities.